kawu/partage4xmg/README.md

 If you have several sentences to parse, you can write them in a single file and provide it as input for the parser, which will then read and process them one by one.

+### Derivations

+If you want the parser to pretty print derivations rather than derived trees, use the `-d` (`--derivations`) option, as in:

+    echo "a sentence to parse" | partage4xmg parse -g grammar.xml -l lemma.xml -m morph.xml -s S -d

+### Feature structures

+To enable support for feature structures (FSs), use the `-u` (`--use-features`) option.
+Note that at the moment the parser reports FSs only for derivations and not for derived trees.

+By default, the parser assumes that there is no distinction between the *top* and the *bottom* FSs, i.e., that there is only one FS per elementary tree node.
+You can enable the (**experimental**!) support for the *top*/*bottom* distinction by using the `-t` (`--topbot`) option.

+### Tokenization

 *At the moment the command-line tool does not implement any smart tokenization strategies and it assumes that you supply the input sentences with words